petejayhuang/minto-app/README.md

 #DONE

+- improve FB login button
+- separate get first set of products, and then get more products
+- validation on input to be number
+- fix warning: checkboxes go from uncontrolled to controlled input
+- reset the search page on component mount
+- add loading spinner & disable button when doing something async
+- fix the bottom nav going to /login when log in first time (no refresh)
+- home make facebook login
 - improve update profile
 - if not logged in, don't show message seller (redirect)
 - sync staging and master now